Polar Communication and Weather mission (PCW)

 - support the development of an alerting system for Polar Cap Absorption (PCA) events which strongly affect High Frequency (HF) communication in the Arctic;

-- enhance the services of NRCan's Canadian Space Weather Forecast Centre (CSPWFC) to include HEO environment, and enable NRCan to develop a new service called “Space Anomaly Investigation System” which will identify Space Weather phenomena that contribute to satellite operation anomalies in HEO;
+- enhance the services of NRCan's Canadian Space Weather Forecast Centre (CSPWFC) and enable NRCan to develop a new service called "Space Anomaly Investigation System" which will identify Space Weather phenomena that contribute to satellite operation anomalies;

-- support satellite developers and operators by improving existing models of Space Weather environment in HEO;
+- support satellite developers and operators by improving existing models of Space Weather environment;

 - support national and international Solar and Earth System scientific research in general.

-The PCW project from its inception was a close collaboration between the Canadian Space Agency (CSA), DND and EC, whom recognized the gaps in the communications and weather observation coverage over the Arctic and jointly funded the initial phase of the project.
+The PCW project from its inception was a close collaboration between the CSA, DND and EC, whom recognized the gaps in the communications and weather observation coverage over the Arctic and jointly funded the initial phase of the project.

-The PCW project is encouraging international cooperation and collaboration.
+The PCW project encouraged international cooperation and collaboration.
 On the user side an International User & Science Team has been created to support the interactions between the international community and the project team.
-Current membership includes parties from countries such as the United States of America, Finland, Norway, Denmark and Sweden as well as from international organizations like EUMETSAT, the European Space Agency and the National Oceanic and Atmospheric Administration.
+Membership included parties from countries such as the United States of America, Finland, Norway, Denmark and Sweden as well as from international organizations like EUMETSAT, the European Space Agency and the National Oceanic and Atmospheric Administration.